Elevation: 5,416 ft

 This peak is not in the book.
 Published May 2019

-This peak is accessed from Rattlesnake Creek.
-Rattlesnake Creek can be accessed from the Middle Fork Boise River and Slide Gulch Road [(C)(1.1) on page 154] or the South Fork Boise River Road [(E)(2.1) on page 155].
+This peak is reached from Rattlesnake Creek.
+Rattlesnake Creek can be accessed from the Middle Fork Boise River and Slide Gulch Road [(C)(1.1) on Page 154] or the South Fork Boise River Road [(E)(2.1) on Page 155].
 The road that runs between the Middle and South Forks is called the Slide Gulch Road in the north and the Long Gulch Road in the south.
 They are the same road.

-If approaching from the South Fork turn left or north at the three-way junction just south of the Y-Not Store.
-Follow either approach to the Tipton Flat Road, FS-216, junction, This road runs from the junction up Rattlesnake Creek to the site of the Tipton Flat CG in 4.0 miles.
-(Although the CG was destroyed by the fire, the site still has several nice camping spots.)
-In two miles you will reach an unmarked junction with FS-219.
+If approaching from the South Fork, turn left/north at the 3-way junction just south of the Y-Not Store.
+Follow either approach to the Tipton Flat Road/FS-216 junction.
+This road runs from the junction up Rattlesnake Creek to the site of the Tipton Flat Campground in 4.0 miles.
+Although the campground was destroyed by the fire, the site still has several nice camping spots.
+In two miles, you reach an unmarked junction with FS-219.
 FS-219 is gated and closed to all motor vehicles.

 Google Maps will give you directions for the Middle Fork approach.
-Search for Tipton Flat CG.
+Search for Tipton Flat Campground.
 I recommend approaching from the South Fork.
 Search for The Long Gulch Road, Elmore County.

 East Ridge, Class 2

 Follow FS-219 as is winds its way up to the ridge east of the summit.
-The road is in good condition and perfect for a mountain bike approach.
-Once on the top of the ridge follow the road west to the base of the peak’s east ridge.
+The road is in good condition and is perfect for a mountain bike approach.
+Once on the top of the ridge, follow the road west to the base of the peak’s East Ridge.
 Leave the road and follow a combination of game trails and the old fire break to the summit.
-The upper slopes are mostly open and you can leave the road at 4,400 feet and take a more direct line to the top as shown on the GPS track below.
+The upper slopes are mostly open.
+You can leave the road at 4,400 feet and take a more direct line to the top as shown on the GPS track below.